Underhill State Park

 The park is probably best known for its hiking.
 There are four trails to the summit ridge of Mt.
 Mansfield from Underhill State Park.
 Walking up the gated road from the park headquarters, the trails begin branching off shortly above the group camp area.
 The Sunset Ridge Trail, 3 miles to the summit, is the most popular.
 Vermont’s Long Trail traverses the summit ridge and, with several trails from the other side of the mountain, many loops are possible.
 Hiking information and trail maps are available at the park headquarters.

-The upper camp area, about 3/4 of a mile above the ranger station, has 7 lean-to sites and 2 tent sites and is reserved for organized group use.
-In the lower camp area, around the ranger station, are 11 tent sites and 6 lean-to sites.
+The upper camp area, about 3/4 of a mile above the ranger station, has 7 lean-to sites and 2 tent sites and is reserved for organized group-use.
+In the lower camp area, around the contact station, are 11 tent sites and 6 lean-to sites.
 There is cold water and flush toilets in the rest rooms, but no showers.
-Because campers park in the lot and cannot drive the last several yards to their campsites, this park is not recommended for RV or tent-trailer campers.
+Campsites are not suitable RV or tent-trailer campers and the parking area is narrow, making maneuvering large RVs very difficult.

 You Can Rent the Pavilion at Underhill